Need to connect Python to MySQL?

 Then, look for the Username for you instance.
 In my case, the Username is root, while my password is 1q2w3e4r

-Can we now connect Python to MySQL?
+Can you now connect Python to MySQL?

 Absolutely!
 You should have all the information needed to establish this connection.